Dionysus God of Wine & Ecstasy | Key Facts, Symbols and Myths

 • From a Jungian perspective, Dionysus embodies the Shadow archetype, representing the repressed or unconscious aspects of the psyche.

-Influence in art and pop culture
+Influence of Dionysus in art and pop culture

 Psychoanalysis: The concept of the “Dionysian” has influenced psychoanalytic theory.